GOATUP-PERPETUAL/one-piece-points/README.md

 // Define configuration
 const config: CalculationConfig = {
   liquidityRate: new Decimal(1.5),
-  liquidityLimit: new Decimal(10000),
   tradeProfitRate: new Decimal(2.0),
-  tradeProfitLimit: new Decimal(5000),
   tradeRate: new Decimal(1.0),
-  tradeLimit: new Decimal(8000)
 };

 // Define time context